17 Top-Rated Attractions & Things to Do in Bar Harbor, ME

 With multiple attractions on offer – from museums to lighthouses to Acadia's unsurpassable beauty – there's no shortage of things to do in this captivating destination.
 Pack good walking shoes, as you'll want to spend most of your time exploring Mother Nature's most spectacular outdoor attractions.

-For ideas on the best places to visit, see our list of the top things to do in Bar Harbor.
+For ideas on the best places to visit, see our list of the top attractions and things to do in Bar Harbor.

 The best things to do here include biking, hiking, and driving along the scenic old carriage roads.
 Swimming, fishing, and boating are also popular activities.
 The park is teeming with wildlife begging to be appreciated.
 We bet you can't stop yourself from taking photographs.

 Insider's tip: Pack a picnic, as you'll be hard-pressed to find concessions within the park, and plan at least two days (or better yet four) to enjoy all the park has to offer.

 2. Sail around Frenchman Bay